Nuclei-Software/NMSIS/NMSIS/ideprojects/iar/README.md

 # IAR Embedded Workbench IDE Projects For Nuclei Processors

 > [!NOTE]
-> This NMSIS IAR prebuilt projects maybe out of date, you may need to add NMSIS DSP and NN source code into IAR projects
+> This NMSIS IAR prebuilt projects maybe out of date and not actively maintained, you may need to add NMSIS DSP and NN source code into IAR projects
 > by yourself.

 ## Introduction